 After traveling to Alaska, South America and the Caribbean on cruise ships performing nightly with a piano trio for a year and a half, Robert returned to Los Angeles where he eventually became active in the jazz scene there, playing with many great artists and as a member of the Cecilia Coleman Quintet (with Steve Huffsteder, Gerry Pinter and Christoph Luty).
 That band performed in local jazz festivals and in clubs throughout California and was a finalist in Grover Washington Jr.'s Hennessey Jazz Search, earning the honor to perform at the contest finals at the Life Club in NYC in 1997, broadcast live on WBGO 88.1.

 Since living in NY, Robert has enjoyed numerous playing opportunities in various music genres, and done some touring and recording.
 Highlights include performing at the Texaco Jazz Festival, the Hartford International Jazz Festival, the 55 bar, Joe's Pub, Birdland Jazz Club, St. Peter's Church, on air on the NBC show, "Today in New York", on NY1 News, live on air on WFUV FM from Bennett Studios, as well as appearing at many other music venues, restaurants and private functions in New York.
 Abroad, he has performed at the Reignwood Theatre in Beijing, China and at Bazbar in St. Barth.
 Some of the musicians he has been able to perform with in NY, in additon to those on recorded samples include Bill Crow, Lincoln Goines, Kenny Davis, John Tchicai, Perry Robinson, Eri Yamamoto Trio, Earl Rose, Arthur Kell, the Jon Menges Quartet, Kyoko Oyobe, Lori Bell, Richie Vitale, Charles Sibirsky, Iris Ornig, Enrique Haneine, the Brooklyn Youth Chorus, the bands Dave's True Story, Hazmat Modine, Maura Fogarty, Libby Johnson, Milton and many more.
 He has recorded music for television written by Earl Rose, most notably, "The Presidents" on the History Channel, "American Masters: Johnny Carson, King of Late Night" on PBS, and for Turner Classic Movies.
 In addition, Robert was a teaching artist of music from 2002 to 2006, having taught either recorder, general music or band to elementary level students in fourteen different schools in the NYC public school system.
-He currently teaches privately and does master classes and performances at William Alexander Middle School in Brooklyn.
+He currently teaches privately and is a regular percussion instructor at William Alexander Middle School in Brooklyn helping mostly with their after-school jazz band.